Frequently Asked Questions

 What's a Typical Order of Worship Like?

 In our traditional service, we have elements such as call to worship, prayers of the people, scripture reading, offertory, doxology, and a sermon, with instruments like the piano and organ.
-You can see a sample worship program by clicking here.
+View a sample worship program.

-Our contemporary worship service is much more fluid, but generally has contemporary Christian music with a message.
+Our contemporary worship service is much more fluid, but generally has contemporary Christian music, a message, and prayer time.
+View a sample worship program.

 Are Children Welcome?